-“We’ve been developing our model in primary care and specialty care practices over the last eight years and are learning that our embedded behavioral health staff are often the first contact patients have with a mental health provider,” said Deana Chase, Program Manager for NCSS Integrated Behavioral Health Services.
-“In the last year we offered services to approximately 350 patients who said this was the first time they have sought mental health services.
+“We’ve been developing our model in primary care and specialty care practices over the last nine years and are learning that our embedded behavioral health staff are often the first contact patients have with a mental health provider,” said Deana Chase, Program Manager for NCSS Integrated Behavioral Health Services.
+“In the last year we offered services to approximately 435 patients who said this was the first time they have sought mental health services.
 Our providers are also able to facilitate contact with other essential services at NCSS and the community to start a plan of care to address needs.”

-Just 8 percent of NCSS services are provided at the agency’s main office.
+Typically, during non-COVID times, just 8 percent of NCSS services are provided at the agency’s main office.
 The rest are out in the community, including in schools and working with local law enforcement agencies.

 It’s all about meeting people where they are.